 The Be’er-Sheva String Orchestra was re-established in 2014 by “Conservatorion” Director Jacob (“Yaki”) Reuven.
 The current, internationally- acclaimed conductor (2017-) is Maestro Barak Tal, was also the recipient of the 2006 Oedoen Partos Award for outstanding performance of an Israeli composition, granted by the Israeli Ministy of Culture.

 Be’er-Sheva-born and trained mandolinist & conductor Shmuel Elbaz and his Israeli Kerman Mandolin Quartet took the 1st prize at the 2003 International Music Competition for Plectrum Instruments held in La Rioja, Spain.
 Then, his Israeli Andalusian Orchestra (founded 1994 in Ashdod, Israel) was awarded the 2006 Israel Prize for Music.
+In 2021, the Be’er-Sheva Sinfonietta aired an online series of mandolin concerts honoring the city’s local, legendary initiator of mandolin music in Israel, Simcha Natanzon, entitled: “Made in Be’er-Sheva.”

 The Kerman Mandolin Quartet was created in 2000 by 4 talented Be’ershevan musicians trained originally at the “Conservatorion”: Jacob (“Yaki”) Reuven, Shmuel Elbaz, Avi Avital & Lev Haimovits (with standby mandolinist Tom Cohen).
 In 2017, the Quartet is now comprised of: Jacob (“Yaki”) Reuven, Mari Carmen Simon (Spain), Fabio Galluci (Italy), & Vincent Beer-Demander (France).
 This Quartet renders musical works originally written for string quartets on 4 mandolins.